 Factors of 18: 1, 2, 3, 6, 9, 18

-From the list above, we can see that the common factors of the two numbers are 1, 2, 3, and 6.
+From the list above, we can see that the common factors of 12 and 18 are 1, 2, 3, and 6.
 The greatest among the factors is 6.
 As we have learned in elementary school mathematics, 6 is called the Greatest Common Factor (GCF) or Highest Common Factor (HCF) of 12 and 18.